zchee/golang-wiki/GoMips.md

+---
+title: Go on MIPS
+---

-# Introduction
+## Introduction

 Go programs can be cross-compiled e.g., on x86/x86\_64 build systems to run on MIPS target machines.

-# Supported architectures
+## Supported architectures

 Go supports the following MIPS architectural families.
 (Are there more?)